 1The opinions expressed here are solely those of the authors.
 All errors are our own.
-Casey L. Leek (caseyleek1@unm.edu) is a Ph.D. student and research assistant, Department of Economics, University of New Mexico; Erin Cohen (ecohen1@unm.edu) is an MA student and research assistant, Department of Economics, University of New Mexico; Andrew L. Goodkind (agoodkind@unm.edu) is an Assistant Professor, Department of Economics, University of New Mexico; Robert P. Berrens (rberrens@unm.edu) is a Regents Professor, Department of Economics, University of New Mexico.
+Casey L. Leek (caseyleek1@unm.edu) is a Ph.D. student and research assistant, Department of Economics, University of New Mexico; Erin Cohen (ecohen1@unm.edu) is an MA student and research assistant, Department of Economics, University of New Mexico; Andrew L. Goodkind (agoodkind@unm.edu) is an Associate Professor, Department of Economics, University of New Mexico; Robert P. Berrens (rberrens@unm.edu) is a Regents Professor, Department of Economics, University of New Mexico.
+Benjamin Jones provided extensive help on designing the project and the data collection process.
+Yuting Yang provided helpful review comments on the full draft.
 The authors would like to acknowledge the funding provided by the State of New Mexico that supported this research.